XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "Where to store XDC?
 How can I send XDC to my wallet?"
-    You can store XinFin in xdcwallet.
+    You can store XinFin in XinFin Web Wallet or Mobile Wallet.

-!!! quote "Where can I buy XinFin? (exchanges)"
+!!! quote "Where can I buy XDC? (exchanges)"
-    You can trade XinFin on various exchanges.
+    For Now You can trade XDC on [alphaex](https://www.alphaex.net/).

 ### Masternodes